magnusmaynard/ratcam/capture/README.md

 # Capture :movie_camera:
 Package for acquiring videos of rats from the camera, to be run on the Jetson Nano.
-These video can then be processed later.
+These videos can then be processed later.

 ## Hardware List
-Other hardware configurations will work, this is the setup I used:
+Other hardware configurations will work, but this is the exact configuration setup I used:
 - Jetson Nano
 - Raspberry Pi NoIR Camera v3 (IMX708)
 - IR illuminator